senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/04-install-apex-application-idcs/04-install-apex-application-idcs.md

           ```
           <copy>Welcome1</copy>
           ```
-      > Note: In the scenario, where WebCenter Content is configured with IDCS or any other username (other than **weblogic**), update these values accordingly
+      > Note: In the scenario, where WebCenter Content is configured with IDCS, update these values accordingly with user having **Administrator Privileges** in WebCenter Content

+    - In the **Remote Servers** section, Verify & update the **Base URL** hostname if required
   ![Install Application - Credentials Page](./images/apex_task3_step4.png "WCC RFP Management APEX  - Install Application - Credentials Page")

 6. After the Credentials is updated, in the **Application Installed** Page, click on **Install Supporting Objects** button